okta/samples-js-angular-1/README.md

 This repository contains the Angular 1 front-end code that can be used along with back-end server samples.

-> Note: This Angular sample application is currently only compatible with our [Express Sample Application](https://github.com/okta/samples-nodejs-express-4).
+> Note: This Angular sample application is only compatible with our [Express Sample Application](https://github.com/okta/samples-nodejs-express-4).
 If you are using a different sample for the back-end or resource server, please check out the [1.10.0 version of this repository](https://github.com/okta/samples-js-angular-1/tree/1.10).
 >
 > Please continue to visit https://developer.okta.com to learn about new documentation and sample applications.